Oil and Gas Report

 The 12 Most Threatened National Parks

-The Trump administration’s drilling policies are accelerating leasing in national park landscapes and eliminating vital environmental protections.
+Drilling policies put in place by the Trump administration are accelerating leasing in national park landscapes and eliminating vital environmental protections.
 Without immediate action to counter these policies, the parks will suffer long-lasting harm to their natural, cultural and economic values.

 Chaco Culture National Historical ParkRead more about Chaco Culture National Historical Park